Chapter Services Committees

 Learn more about the Membership Development Committee

-Eligibility: The Workforce Policy Committee is comprised of one member from each region.
+Eligibility: The Workforce Policy Advisory Group is comprised of one member from each region.
 The regional representation should include a mix of members with workforce development experience and workforce policy issues management.

 Construction management competition committee